TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/Troubleshooting.rst

 Checklist:
 	1. The public(!)
 SSH key is stored in your Gerrit Acccount
-	2. Check if the SSH key is in the correct OpenSSH format
+	2. Check if the private(!)
+SSH key is in the correct OpenSSH format You can Export your SSH key to the correct OpenSSH format in the Putty Key Generator with Conversions -> Export OpenSSH Key -> safe with a filename, but without a file ending!
 	3. In the Git Bash check if the ssh-agent is running or turn it on::

 		ssh-agent -s